Curious4Tech/Zabbix_Installation_Guide/README.md

 ---

-This guide covers the installation of Zabbix with a MySQL/MariaDB database, NGINX web server, and the Zabbix agent on **Debian 12**.
+This guide covers the installation of Zabbix with a MySQL/MariaDB database, Apache2 web server, and the Zabbix agent on **Debian 12**.
 Let me know if you need further assistance!